pip-services/pip-services-docs/content/en/dart/messaging/queues/messaging_capabilities.md

 > bool get canReceive

-- **returns**: bool - True if the queue is able to receive messages.
+- **returns**: bool - true if the queue is able to receive messages.

 #### canRenewLock